-Romania: Authorities fear that Lukoil will leave Romania14.
-June 2016. / SEE Energy News
+Romania: Authorities fear that Lukoil will leave Romania, SEE Energy News

 The authorities fear for the future of Petrotel refinery, which is controlled by Russian giant Lukoil, given that the company owns refinery in Bulgaria, in the port of Burgas, whose production potential is nearly equal to the entire processing capacity in Romania, and it is much easier to transport raw materials there than to Ploiesti.
 Besides, officials fear that refineries will become uncompetitive compared to the Middle East, especially because of the EU regulation on environment.